-- protect the computer, storage media and hardcopy from theft - connect to the Police network remotely using your encrypted Police laptop - log off when you leave the device or are not using the network - ensure any external storage used is encrypted.
+- connect to the Police network remotely using your encrypted Police laptop

+- log off when you leave the device or are not using the network - ensure any external storage used is encrypted.

 Do not send Police information to your personal computer or email accounts or send passwords or other authentication information via email.